ceciljc/MMUISD/README.md

 <p> Use of this dataset in publications must be acknowledged by referencing the following publication: </p>
 <p>Permatasari J., Connie T., Song O.T.
 (2020) The MMUISD Gait Database and Performance Evaluation Compared to Public Inertial Sensor Gait Databases.
 In: Alfred R., Lim Y., Haviluddin H., On C. (eds) Computational Science and Technology.
 Lecture Notes in Electrical Engineering, vol 603.
 Springer, Singapore </p>

-This dataset under copyright of Multimedia University, Malaysia.
+<p align = "center"> This dataset under copyright of Multimedia University, Malaysia. </p>